New Zealand–United States relations: Vietnam War

 New Zealand's involvement in the Vietnam War was highly controversial, sparking widespread protest at home from anti-Vietnam War movements modelled on their American counterparts.
 This conflict was also the first in which New Zealand did not fight alongside the United Kingdom, instead following the loyalties of the ANZUS Pact (Australia also fought in the war).

-New Zealand's initial response was carefully considered and characterised by Prime Minister Keith Holyoake's cautiousness towards the entire Vietnam question.
-New Zealand non-military economic assistance would continue from 1966 onwards and averaged at US$347,500 annually.
-This funding went to several mobile health teams to support refugee camps, the training of village vocational experts, to medical and teaching equipment for Huế University, equipment for a technical high school and a contribution toward the construction of a science building at the University of Saigon.
+New Zealand's initial response was carefully considered, and characterised by Prime Minister Keith Holyoake's cautiousness towards the entire Vietnam question.
+New Zealand non-military economic assistance continued from 1966 and averaged US$347,500 annually.
+This funding went to mobile health teams to support refugee camps, the training of village vocational experts, to medical and teaching equipment for Huế University, equipment for a technical high school and a contribution toward the construction of a science building at the University of Saigon.
 Private civilian funding was also donated for 80 Vietnamese students to take scholarships in New Zealand.

-The government preferred minimal involvement, with other Southeast Asian deployments already having a strain on the New Zealand armed forces.
+The government preferred minimal involvement, with other Southeast Asian deployments already straining the New Zealand armed forces.
 From 1961, New Zealand came under pressure from the United States to contribute military and economic assistance to South Vietnam, but refused.